LEARNAcademy/winter-break-exercises/README.md

 ## Refactor and Beautify a Javascript/React Project
 Estimated amount of time: 10 - 15 hours

-Here's your chance to revisit those Javascript/React projects (Tic-Tac-Toe and Dice Roller Challenge), complete them and make them things you want to showcase.
+Here's your chance to revisit those Javascript/React projects (Tic-Tac-Toe and Dice Roller Challenge), complete them and make them things you want to showcase in your portfolio.
 Explore styling them and consider refactoring code to be more performant and/or more legible.

-(Remember: Those refactoring commits are also showcase-worthy!)
+Remember: Those refactoring commits are also showcase-worthy in interviews too!

 # Show and Tell
 Estimated amount of time: 2-3 hours (for preparation)

-Prepare a three minute show and tell for the cohort.
+Prepare a **three-minute** show and tell for the cohort.
 Pick one or two of the following topics to help structure your presentation.

 #### Topics